Parsl/parsl/docs/userguide/checkpoints.rst

 all results that have been updated since the last checkpoint.

-When a Parsl program loads a checkpoint file and is executed, it will use check checkpointed results for any apps that have been previously executed.
+When a Parsl program loads a checkpoint file and is executed, it will use checkpointed results for any apps that have been previously executed.
 Like app caching, checkpoints
-use the app name, hash, and input parameters to identify previously computed results.
+use the hash of the app and the invocation input parameters to identify previously computed results.
 If multiple checkpoints exist for an app (with the same hash) the most recent entry will be used.